 - Answer "yes" to the question "Are you interested in applying to the DDS/PhD program?" in the supplemental application.
 (Note: you will not be able to access the supplemental application until after our office has received your AADSAS application and verified that you meet our minimum requirements to be considered for general admission).

-- Submit the PhD application by December 1, 2011.
-This can be found at: https://graduate.ucsf.edu/application/apply/ocsphd/start.html
+- The application process for the PhD program opens September 1 and closes on December 1, 2011.
+This can be found at: https://gdapply.ucsf.edu/apply/ocsphd

 Applicants educated at institutions where English was not the official language of instruction must meet the regular requirements for admission to the University of California and to the dental school and prove, through the successful completion of at least one year of college work in the United States, that they can compete in the US educational system.
 The required courses in English Composition must be taken in the US.